roblillack/piki/example-wiki/frontpage.md

 - This is a link to an [[example-page]].

-## What is fliki-rs?
+## What is piki-gui?

-fliki-rs is a **lightweight** wiki browser for markdown files.
+piki-gui is a **lightweight** wiki browser for markdown files.
 Click on any link above to navigate between pages!

 You can use either: